MobiliteDev/unpub/unpub/README.md

 Unpub use mongodb as meta information store and file system as package(tarball) store by default.

 Dart API is also available for further customization.

+### Make it peristent
+Add above command lines at server startup

 ## Usage via Dart API